-To obtain your prescription from a retail pharmacy, simply present your ID card and pay the Copay.
+To obtain your prescription from a retail pharmacy, simply present your ID card and pay the Coinsurance.
 The Plan pays Benefits for certain covered Prescription Drugs:

-- as written by a Physician; - up to a consecutive 31-day or 90-day supply, unless adjusted based on the drug manufacturer's packaging size or based on supply limits; - when a Prescription Drug is packaged or designed to deliver in a manner that provides more than a consecutive 31-day or 90-day supply, the Copay that applies will reflect the number of days dispensed; and - a one-cycle supply of an oral contraceptive.
-You may obtain up to three cycles at one time if you pay a Copay for each cycle supplied.
+- as written by a Physician; - up to a consecutive 90-day supply, unless adjusted based on the drug manufacturer's packaging size or based on supply limits; - when a Prescription Drug is packaged or designed to deliver in a manner that provides more than a consecutive 90-day supply, the Coinsurance that applies will reflect the number of days dispensed; and

+■ a one-cycle supply of an oral contraceptive.
+You may obtain up to three cycles at one time if you pay the Coinsurance for each cycle supplied.